 You are viewing the International page (ET timezone), to view the UK and Europe course (GMT timezone) click here.

-This course at a glance:
+This course at a glance

 A One Year Course

-October 2021 –
+October 2023 – September 2024

 Pay upfront or in instalments

-Date: 1 October 2021 – 4 September 2022
+Date: October 2023 – September 2024

 Duration: 1 year

 Price: $7000 (USD) paid upfront or split into 11 monthly instalments of $700 (totalling $7700 USD).

 Location: Online (open to students worldwide, with all calls taking place at EST).